portworx/px-docs/release-notes/portworx-enterprise.md

 * TOC
 {:toc}

+### 1.7.1.1

+* Occasionally PVC creations can timeout when a large number of PVCs are created and deleted simulataneously.

 ### 1.7.1

 * Restart docker containers using shared volumes for DC/OS to enable automatic re-attach of the containers on PX upgrades